-An alleged instance of academic cheating or plagiarism shall be investigated by the instructor.
-If he/she feels the student is responsible, the instructor shall call the Office of Student Services (Student Conduct) to determine whether there exists any record of previous such incidents\, or if other violations of student conduct are on record for the student.
+- 1. An alleged instance of academic cheating or plagiarism shall be investigated by the instructor.
+If the instructor feels the student is responsible, the instructor shall call the Office of Student Services (Student Conduct) to determine whether there exists any record of previous such incidents, or if other violations of student conduct are on record for the student.
 With this information, the instructor shall report the incident to his/her school director and dean, provide evidence of cheating/ plagiarism, and recommend a sanction within one week following the incident.
-After considering the nature of the offense, the instructor's dean shall make the final decision on the appropriate sanction and communicate the decision to the instructor and school director.

-- B. Immediately after receiving notification from his/her dean, the instructor shall file an Incident Reporting Form online and deliver a copy of this report to the student.
+After considering the nature of the offense, the instructor's dean shall make the final decision on the appropriate sanction and communicate the decision to the instructor and school director. - 2.
+Immediately after receiving notification from the dean, the instructor shall file a Summary of Academic Cheating/Plagiarism Incident form online and deliver a copy of this report to the student.
 This shall be considered a formal notification to the student of the charge, sanction, and right to appeal.
-The instructor shall give a copy of the documented evidence of cheating/ plagiarism and all relevant communication with student to the instructor's school director and dean. - C. The instructor's dean shall provide the Office of Student Services (Student Conduct) with documentation of the incident.
-If deemed appropriate, the instructor's dean may also provide this information to the student's academic dean. - D. A penalty of suspension, dismissal, or other penalties as described under "Censures" (below) may be imposed by the student's academic dean if the student's record reveals previous offenses or if the nature of the offense would call for a more severe penalty.
-In these cases, the student's dean shall notify the student and the Office of Student Services (Student Conduct) of the additional penalty
+The instructor shall give a copy of the documented evidence of cheating/ plagiarism and all relevant communication with student to the instructor's school director and dean. - 3.
+The instructor's dean shall provide the Office of Student Services (Student Conduct) with documentation of the incident.
+If deemed appropriate, the instructor's dean may also provide this information to the student's academic dean. - 4.
+A penalty of suspension, dismissal, or other penalties as described under "Censures" (below) may be imposed by the student's academic dean if the student's record reveals previous offenses or if the nature of the offense would call for a more severe penalty.
+In these cases, the student's dean shall notify the student and the Office of Student Services (Student Conduct) of the additional penalty - 5.
+Penalties for cheating and plagiarism will generally be more severe in instances in which the student has had previous violations of University standards of student conduct (academic or non-academic), and can vary with the nature of the offense and the circumstances.
+At the very least, a student MUST be assigned a value of zero (0) for the work involved.
+However, if determined appropriate, a student can be assigned the grade of "F" for the course, or, by action of the student's academic dean, can be placed on academic suspension or dismissed from a major or professional degree program following a first offense.